 But as other industries continue to digitize at a rapid pace, and the market keeps evolving, it’s imperative that real estate investors make a foray into technical solutions if they want to keep up.

-These five trends in particular are forcing real estate investors to invest in better technology.
+These five real estate investment trends in particular are forcing investors to invest in better technology.

 Environmental, Social, and Governance (ESG) portfolios are on the rise.

 ESG funds keep gaining in popularity, and they’re not slowing down any time soon.
 It’s vital that investors leverage technology to evaluate the link between performance and ESG.
 To do that, they have to be able to measure non-financial asset performance, evaluate long-term value, and thoroughly report on risks using business intelligence (BI) tools.

 Retirement and pension income remains a relatively untapped source of capital.

 It’s the goal of any retiree to preserve wealth while also seeking income returns.
 Thanks to the shift toward self-directed retirement plans (defined benefit to defined contribution), retirees have much more agency and control over how they invest their money.
 The resulting pool of capital presents a major opportunity for REIT market growth in particular — but, first, REITs have to have the technical infrastructure in place to scale.

 Owners are collecting rent in a number of ways, from traditional to digital.